-In most cases, the default settings of this screen are adequate.
-Windows NT 4.0, Windows 2000, and Windows XP users have the option to install Advanced SCSI Programming Interface (ASPI) support.
-With Windows 9x installations, the ASPI component is required and automatically included in the L&TT installation process.
-HP recommends that you not install ASPI support unless you have a good reason to do so.
-ASPI support is beneficial when installed storage applications cannot be shut down, and those applications have locked access to the device through the Miniport driver.
-If ASPI is installed, it is generally not necessary to shut down these applications to access devices through L&TT (although the applications should not be accessing the devices while L&TT is running).
-ASPI lets you run L&TT on a locked device without rebooting; however, a reboot is required after installing ASPI.
+If you select "Custom," you can specify the installation directory along with other installation options.
+Windows NT 4.0, 2000, and XP users can optionally install Advanced SCSI Programming Interface (ASPI) support.
+With Windows 9x installations, the ASPI component is required and must be manually selected using the Custom setup type.
+Unless you are using Windows 9x, HP recommends that you not install ASPI support.
+ASPI support is beneficial, however, when installed storage applications cannot be shut down and those applications have locked access to the device through the Miniport driver.
+If ASPI is installed, it is generally not necessary to shut down these applications to access devices through L&TT (although the applications should not be accessing the device without rebooting; however, a reboot is required after installing ASPI.